lucasfranklinsilva/Analise-de-Sentimentos/README.md

 7. Séries de tweets no tempo.
 8. Mapa de tweets utilizando a localização declarada pelos usuários.

+# [EN] Sentiment Analysis - Natural Language Processing

-[EN] This project consists in the Analysis of Sentiments of tweets collected through the Twitter API on the presidential elections of Brazil in 2018.
+[EN] This project consists in the Analysis of sentiments of tweets collected through the Twitter API on the presidential elections of Brazil in 2018.
 The project consists of:

 1. Top tweets collected in 1 week period.
 2. Tweets more liked and retweet.